-21.11 Credit-deposit ratio Orissa increased from 62.19% during 2004-05 to 81.62%in 2005-06 as against the all-India average of 66.04% during 2004-05 to72.5% in 2005-06.
-In Orissa the average population served by a bank branch is 17.0 thousand while at the all-India level the same stood at 16.12 thousand.
+21.11 Credit-deposit ratio in Orissa has decreased from 81.62% during 2005-06 to 79.51% in 2006-07.
+The average population served per bank branch stood at 14.37 thousand during 2006-07, as against 17.0 thousand in 2005-06.
 There is need to expand and modernize banking facilities to raise domestic savings.
 Timely repayment of loans acts like a catalyst for the progress of banking sector.
 Unfortunately performance of the State in this regard is not satisfactory.
 As a result of this, the non performing asset (NPA) of different Orissa based banks have increased, affecting the resource position as well as profitability of banks.
-In a poverty stricken state like Orissa, where public sector investment is inadequate to meet the requirement, the recovery position needs to be improved for expanding credit facilities towards developmental investment. realise this coordinated approach bv Government, Banks and PRIs is called for.
+In a poverty stricken state like Orissa, where public sector investment is inadequate to meet the requirement, the recovery position needs to be improved for expanding credit facilities towards developmental investment. realise this. coordinated approach Government, Banks and PRIs, is called for.